-Psychology of African Americans
+024 Psychology of African Americans

-Course Advisory: SCC minimum English standard.
 Examination of the principles and findings of psychology as they relate to the behavior and experience of African Americans.
 Emphasis upon theories and dimensions of personality, self-concept, normality, and the psychological effects of racism.
 Three hours lecture.